Susan Petigru King: Last years

 Sue’s last years were spent in social isolation, shunned from both Charleston’s aristocracy and her extended family.
 Her marriage to Bowen, a man considered a thief, murderer, bigamist and traitor, was too much for even her few remaining supporters – aunt Adèle and sister Caroline – to bear.
 All ties were severed.
 Her daughter became her “worst enemy” and “bitterest foe.”
 Sue wrote that "of what constitutes ‘society,’ I have none.
 My parties are all given by myself: my guests are, for the most part, old & poor & forlorn – less friendless perhaps than I, but a great deal more destitute than I ever was.”
-Yet, unlike the rest of her family, Sue’s postwar years were spent in relative luxury, her husband having procured a fine mansion in a tony Charleston neighborhood, less than a mile from Sue’s childhood home on Broad Street.
+Yet, unlike the rest of her family, Sue's postwar years were spent in relative luxury, her husband having procured a fine mansion in a tony Charleston neighborhood, less than a mile from Sue’s childhood home on Broad Street.
 When she died of typhoid pneumonia in December, her legal will mysteriously disappeared, along with her remaining jewelry.
 Within a year, Bowen was remarried to the eighteen-year-old daughter of South Carolina’s Radical Republican governor, Daniel Henry Chamberlain.

 Scandals

-Before Sue’s penultimate scandal – her marriage to C.C.
-Bowen – she participated in a number of events whose details circulated around Charleston.
-Of much gossip between Sue’s aunts was her explosive temper during family visits, her extravagant and coquettish trips North with sister Caroline, and her stormy relationship with mother Jane Amelia.
-Many of these events were only hinted at, or briefly described, yet the facts alluded to suggest a connection between Sue’s writing and her own personal life.
-Some of the more shocking and/or disastrous occurrences are included below:

 In 1854, following the success of Busy Moments of an Idle Woman, James Petigru toasted his daughter Sue as “quick in conception and easy in delivery.”
 According to family gossip, Sue raised her glass and toasted her father as “a man of large parts and deep penetration."

 In 1855, Sue attended a party at her father’s Charleston home for a celebrated British writer William Makepeace Thackeray.
 Their first introduction, one year prior, had been a tense one: Thackeray told Sue he had heard that she was "a fast woman."
 Sue quipped back “And I have been told that you were a gentleman” Lucy Baxter described the night's dinner discussion:

 Thackeray himself described Sue in more mixed terms: "I got on by feeling and expressing a fellow-loathing for a certain person whose name I daresay you can guess.
 And yet vulgar as that Individual is I rather like h- bless me I was going to mention the Individual's sex!”